Upcoming Workshops

 Overview

-This two-day, in-person intensive is designed for stylists looking to build the practical, professional skills needed to work confidently within commercial productions.
+This one-day, in-person intensive is designed for stylists looking to build the practical, professional skills needed to work confidently within commercial productions.

 Covering the full lifecycle of a commercial job, the workshop focuses on both the creative and logistical demands of styling for fast-paced commercial environments.